-Tring, with its pretty Victorian high street, is a short walk from Tring Park with its stunning chalk meadows and woodland rich in history and wildlife.
-The Ridgeway is just up the hill from the town, and enroute you’ll pass the famous Natural History Museum.
+Tring, with its pretty Victorian High Street, is a short walk from Tring Park with its stunning chalk meadows and woodland rich in history and wildlife.
+The Ridgeway National Trail is just up the hill from the town, and enroute you’ll pass the famous Natural History Museum.

-Just 40 minutes by train from central London, yet within easy walking distance of some of England’s most beautiful countryside and waterways, Tring is a wonderful place to visit and spend time enjoying the great outdoors, visiting its two museums, or just watching the world go by at one of its many superb independent cafes, pubs and restaurants.
+Just 40 minutes by train from central London, Tring is nestled in the Chiltern Hills and within easy walking distance of some of England’s most beautiful countryside and waterways.
+It's a wonderful place to visit and spend time enjoying the great outdoors, visiting the town's two museums, or just watching the world go by at one of its many superb independent cafes, pubs and restaurants.

 The Manor of Tring is described in the Domesday survey of 1086 and the town received its market charter from King Edward II in 1315.
 A certain John Washington was born and brought up in Tring but left for Virginia in 1656, his great-grandson, George Washington, becoming the first President of the USA.
 In 1682 Tring Manor House, designed by Christopher Wren, was built for Colonel Henry Guy, Groom of the Bedchamber to King Charles II.
 The Grand Junction Canal, now the Grand Union, was begun in 1793 but the town developed further with the construction of the railway in 1835, overseen by the engineer, George Stephenson.